lanni0619/tourAPP/readme.md

 **Auth API**

-- Please log in using "login" API before accessing data.
+- Please use "GET /login" API to get token before accessing data.
-- Use forgetPassword route to get resetPassword URL if you forgot your password.
+- Use GET "/forgetPassword" API to get resetPassword URL if you forgot your password.
 - The resetPassword URL will be sent to your email which you registered with.
 - The resetPassword URL will expire in 10 minutes.

 **Data API**

-- We have 4 type of data which you can access by api function.
+- We have 4 type of data which you can access by API.
-- Tour data is opened to all users including those who are not logged in.
+- Tour data is opened to all users no need to login.
 - Review data are only for "user" & "admin" account.
 - Booking data are only for "lead-guide" & "admin" acount.
 - User data are only for "admin" account.